 The Town of Indian Trail is a beautiful place to live with three parks and miles of trails and walking paths to enjoy.
 And we want to keep IT that way!

-Recently, we have seen an increase in the amount of litter along our roadways.
-To help keep our streets clean, Indian Trail has decided to take part in NCDOT's Spring Litter Sweep and organize a group of volunteers and Town staff to pick up litter on designated roads throughout Indian Trail.
+To help keep our streets clean, Indian Trail is taking part in NCDOT's Fall Litter Sweep and organizing a group of volunteers and Town staff to pick up litter on designated roads throughout Indian Trail.

 The Town is looking for 50 volunteers to help pick up litter that day.
 If you're interested, please sign up using our Volunteer Application Form.